shakebugs/shake-docs/docs/android/crash-reports/deobfuscation.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

->If you use ProGuard to obfuscate your code, Shake allows you to upload your *mapping.txt* file so it can deobfuscate the stack traces.
+>If you use ProGuard to obfuscate your code, Shake allows you to upload your *mapping.txt* files so it can deobfuscate stack traces.

 ## Upload manually to Shake dashboard

-By default, the *mapping.txt* file is created in the build directory of the app module: *project/app/build/outputs/mapping/release/mapping.txt*.
+By default, the *mapping.txt* file is created in your app's build directory: *project/app/build/outputs/mapping/release/mapping.txt*.

 To upload your app's mapping files to Shake dashboard:
 1. Visit [Settings → Apps](https://app.shakebugs.com/settings/apps).